leonardehrenfried/soundcloud-challenge/README.md

 This is my go at your coding challenge.
 I think I fulfilled most of the non-bonus requirements and I hope you like it.

-A few words about limitations: I'm using Soundcloud OAuth API for fetching playlists from a user and it seems that it has some severe caching in place.
+A few words about limitations: I'm using the Soundcloud OAuth API for fetching playlists from a user and it seems that it has some severe caching in place.
 It basically takes 5-10 minutes for a newly created playlist as well as the name change of to show up in the list of playlists.